 Pflugers Archiv European Journal of Physiology

 Digital Object Identifier (DOI)

 Wu, Jie; Takeo, Teruko; Suga, Sechiko; Kanno, Takahiro; Osanai, Tomohiro; Mikoshiba, Katsuhiko; and Wakui, Makoto, "2-Aminoethoxydiphenyl Borate Inhibits Agonist-Induced Ca2+ Signals By Blocking Inositol Trisphosphate Formation In Acutely Dissociated Mouse Pancreatic Acinar Cells" (2004).
-Neurobiology.
+Translational Neuroscience.
 398.